stiron/bin/README.md

 ##android_mount

-It mounts or unmounts an Andorid device on Ubuntu linux.
+It mounts or unmounts an Andorid device on my Ubuntu linux.

 Usage: `./andorid-mount [mount|umount]`

+##android_mount.pl

+It mounts or unmounts an Andorid device on my Ubuntu linux.

+Usage: `./andorid-mount.pl [mount|umount]`

 ##clean-home.pl

 Perl5 version of my ~ maintenance script, it just collects and deletes several unnecessary files.

-OO Perl is used in it with nice PODs.

-##clean-home

-It is a script that runs from crontab and deletes unnecessary files in the ~ on Ubuntu 12.04.

 ##clean-home.rb